 Peter Parker finished off the millennium by working with the medical team for the victorious Australian Rugby Wallabies through the World Cup in 1999 held in the United Kingdom.
 It was a magnificent experience to work with such a professional group of people and watch as they achieved a once in a lifetime dream.
 He then went on to serve as the team Osteopath touring in 2000 and 2001 as the Wallabies had their most successful era ever.

 Peter Parker has always been heavily involved in the progression of his profession through the peak representative body for osteopaths in Australia “Osteopathy Australia”.
 Peter was Victorian President in 2001/2002, Federal President 2005/2006, and Past President in 2007.
-Peter currently serves on the AOA committee with Guild insurance to legally advise the profession on any Insurance claims that occur.
 He is committed to seeing Osteopaths gain the best reputation and practising rights within Australia, to make Osteopathy the number one choice in Allied Health Care for Australians.

 UpStanding Kids & Bluearth Foundation

 In September 2015 Peter has founded a not-for-profit charity, UpStanding Kids.
 Its mission was to impact the sedentary epidemic within our children.
 He was then approached by Bluearth Foundation firmly focused on halting the physical inactivity crisis.
 Peter has been on the board from 2017 and in 2019 became the CEO through to Oct 2021.